MeArm/MeArm/README.md

 MeArm - Pocket Sized Robot Arm
 ===========================

+The MeArm is a small robot arm, designed make robotics and coding available at low cost.
+The project has been hugely successful in its objectives, due to the massive number of clones that have been made and sold across the world.
+There isn't an online market place where you can't buy a copy of this project.

 [MeArm Website](https://www.mearm.com/) Where kits are available to purchase.

 [MeArm GitHub](https://github.com/MeArm) Code and resources.